kingsmen732/portfolio/README.md

-# Opensoruce Portfolio ~ Bento Style
+# Opensoruce Portfolio Customizable to any Profile ~ Bento Style

 ## Have a min to have a portfolio?!
 Here is your chance to make one